Why Our Dietitian Team Loves Intuitive Eating

 3. Make peace with food

 Have unconditional permission to enjoy ALL foods.
 There are no good or bad foods.
-We all want what we can’t have – if you deny yourself enjoyable foods it leads to overeating and guilt.
+We all want what we can’t have – if you deny yourself enjoyable foods it often leads to overeating and feelings of guilt.

 4. Challenge the food police